OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial2.md

 @note Starting from version 1.10 functionality related to rotate and translate camera are depricated.
 You should attach camera to Ogre::SceneNode and do all transofrmation with this node.

 # Creating a Camera {#bt2CreatingaCamera}
 We will now cover camera creation part which we just applied in previous tutorial.
 We remeber that now we need to have SceneNode for camera.
 The first step will be doing is creating that SceneNode and asking the SceneManager to create a new Camera.
-Add the following to create Camera:
+Add the following to create SceneNode and Camera:

 @snippet Samples/Tutorials/BasicTutorial2.cpp cameracreate
 You can retrieve the Camera by name using the SceneManager's getCamera method.

-Next, we will position the Camera and use a method called lookAt to set its direction.
+Next, we will position the Camera and use a method called lookAt to set its direction using camNode.
 @snippet Samples/Tutorials/BasicTutorial2.cpp cameraposition
 The Ogre::SceneNode::lookAt method is very useful.
 It does exactly what it says.
 It rotates the SceneNode so that its line of sight focuses on the vector you give it.
 It makes the Camera "look at" the point.

+[//]: <> (TODO: add explanation about second arguemnt of lookAt method)

 The last thing we'll do (apart of attachning camera to a SceneNode) is set the near clipping distance to 5 units.
 This is the distance at which the Camera will no longer render any mesh.
 If you get very close to a mesh, this will sometimes cut the mesh and allow you to see inside of it.
 The alternative is filling the entire screen with a tiny, highly magnified piece of the mesh's texture.
 It's up to you what you want in your scene.
 For demonstration, we'll set it here.